1. How much is the BRC?

 2. Do I need a motorcycle for the BRC?

-No, GMSP training sites provide the motorcycle and helmet.
+No, GMSP training sites provide motorcycles and DOT-approved helmets.
 GMSP approved private vendors may not supply helmets.

 3. When can I take the BRC?